jeromecoupe/sassgrids/readme.md

     .grid__unit--#{$namespace}11of12

 Grid modules have a default width of 100%.
 The `.grid__unit--#{$namespace}full` classes are also available should you need a grid module to span the full width of your grid at any given breakpoint

-## Choose your own class names

-You can choose you own class names for the grid and for grid units.
-Maybe you work at scale and want to [namespace those classes](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/), or you simple do not like the classnames I used.

-- `$grid-mainclass` defaults to `.grid` or `%grid`
-- `$grid-unitclass` defaults to `.grid__unit` or `%grid__unit`

-BEM notation is enforced because that's what I use.
-Feel free to modify the code and change that too if you want.

 ## Grid variants